ibm-cloud-docs/gateway-appliance/manage-vlans.md

 # Managing VLANs with a gateway appliance
 {: #managing-vlans-and-gateway-appliances}

 You can manage, associate, disassociate, route, and bypass VLANs with a gateway appliance.
 You can perform these actions from the [Gateway Appliance Details page](/docs/gateway-appliance?topic=gateway-appliance-viewing-gateway-appliance-details).
+Before routing a VLAN to a gateway appliance, please make sure that the VLAN and subnet gateways of subnets assigned to the VLAN are configured properly on the gateway appliance itself.
 {: shortdesc}

 ## Associating a VLAN to a gateway appliance